frittsnl/sundata-metropolis-client-php/docs/Api/CompaniesApi.md

 Get Company Child Companies

-Gets the Child Companies of a Company by Company ID
+Get the Child Companies of a Company by Company ID

 ### Example